-Join Drew Boyd for an in-depth discussion in this video Calculating break-even points, part of Marketing Fundamentals.
+Join Drew Boyd for an in-depth discussion in this video Calculating break-even points, part of Marketing Foundations.

 You'll also learn to address tactical challenges and present the plan to get buy-in throughout an organization, from the C-suite to the sales team, as well as use the marketing plan to guide outside agencies and vendors.
 Finally, you'll learn how to launch the campaign and measure its performance.

 - Marketing in an organization

 - Assembling the team